bpaskin/JavaExamples/JEEvSpring/README.md

 - Spring usually does make good choices for performance, but those advantages disappear when added to JEE applications.
 - Spring does not honor the `@Transactional` when doing certain method calls provided by Spring, like `save()` or `findAll()`.
 Instead Spring changes propagation and isolation level.
 This may not be optimal for all.

+*UPDATE 05/11/2018* - I changed the lock strategy on the Named Queries on all and the results reflect the change.

 # Results
 Simple REST calls